Temporal solitons in a coherently driven active resonator: Abstract

 \section{Abstract}

 Optical frequency combs are lightwaves composed of a large number of equidistant spectral lines.
 They are important for metrology, spectroscopy, communications and fundamental science.
-Frequency combs can be generated by exciting dissipative solitons in lasers or in coherently driven passive resonators, both of which suffer from significant limitations.
-Here, we show that the advantages of each platform can be combined by operating an active cavity pumped below the lasing threshold.
-We generate a novel kind of soliton and show that 10\% of its power can be extracted from a cavity with effective loss as low as 3\%, highlighting the potential of low finesse resonators for soliton formation.
+Frequency combs are most often generated by exciting dissipative solitons in lasers or in passive resonators, both of which suffer from significant limitations.
+Here, we show that the advantages of each platform can be combined.
+We introduce a novel kind of soliton, called active cavity soliton, hosted in coherently driven lasers pumped below the lasing threshold.
+We use an active fibre resonator and measure high peak power solitons on a low power background, in excellent agreement with simulations of a generalized Lugiato-Lefever equation.
 Moreover, we find that amplified spontaneous emission has negligible impact on the soliton’s stability.
-Our results open up new avenues for frequency comb generation by showing that two pumping schemes can be efficiently combined to generate a high power ultra stable pulse train.
+Our results open up novel avenues for frequency comb formation by showing that coherent driving and incoherent pumping can be efficiently combined to generate a high-power ultra-stable pulse train.